Does 1 John 1:9 address Christians who are in need of forgiveness or was it addressing the lost?

 So to create a logical framework and flow for this study, let us approach each of the following questions in order:

-- Are they Docetics who are simply “professing” Christianity, but were not truly born again?
+- Are the people John is addressing Docetics who are simply “professing” Christianity, but were not truly born again?

 - Are the people mentioned in 1 Jn.
 1:7-10 Christians, who were being tempted to fall into the teachings of Docetism?